- Cycle and hike alongside rice paddies

 - Snorkel or dive in Bali's warm clear waters

-This evening, board your overnight flight from the UK to Denpasar, Bali.
-We will suggest the best routing, either via one of the Gulf states or Asian hubs, but expect flights to take around 19-hours-30-minutes.
+This evening you’ll board your overnight flight from the UK to Denpasar, Bali.
+We’ll suggest the best routing, either via one of the Gulf states or Asian hubs.
+Either way, the flights will take around 19-and-a-half-hours.

-After your connecting flight lands at Bali's Denpasar Airport, you'll be offered an escorted, fast track immigration service (when available) before being met by your English-speaking local guide and driver, who will take you to your east coast hotel via private transfer.
+After your connecting flight lands at Bali's Denpasar Airport, you'll be offered an escorted, fast track immigration service (when available) before being met by your local guide and driver, who will take you to your east coast hotel.
 The rest of the day and evening are at leisure for you to settle in and rest after your journey.

-Take it easy today as you adjust to being on Bali time If you want to get out and about, we have a few recommendations such as booking into a cookery class where you'll use locally grown organic produce to whip up a traditional Balinese meal.
+Take it easy today as you adjust to being on Bali time.
+If you want to get out and about, our Concierge can book you into a cookery class where you'll use locally grown organic produce to whip up a traditional Balinese meal.
 Alternatively, you could discover the local villages and rice paddies by bicycle or book a snorkelling trip to the secluded Blue Lagoon beach, where a coral reef lies just offshore waiting to be explored.

 After lunch, visit the sacred Besakih temple, located on the slopes of Gunung Agung volcano to learn about Hindu culture and take in the beautiful natural surroundings.